heytuilip/public-dotfiles/README.md

 2. ["[9a] | OpenBox: Customization Tools"](https://www.youtube.com/watch?v=Ly0X-oMH2fk)

-You will have to tweek some stuff in the settings of XFCE4 Terminal as I don't know if the dotfile of that will work or not as XFCE is a Desktop Environment.
+You will have to set [Nightmare.obt](other-necessary-files/Nightmare.obt) as a theme in [obconf](https://archlinux.org/packages/community/x86_64/obconf/) as [WhiteSur-dark.tar.xz](other-necessary-files/WhiteSur-dark.tar.xz) is only a GTK theme which means it will only work in GTK applications.

 You can also get the wallpapers from [this repository.](https://github.com/heytuilip/wallpapers)